Obtaining Medical Care After a Car Accident

 Many people are unsure of how to obtain medical care after an auto accident.
 That inexperience can be damaging both to your health and your pocketbook.
 Without medical documentation of your injury, the insurance company of the at-fault driver will likely deny your claim.

-At Tremont Sheldon Robinson Mahoney in Bridgeport, Connecticut, our goal is to help you obtain the medical care you need and the compensation you deserve after an auto accident.
+At Tremont Sheldon Robinson Mahoney in Bridgeport, Connecticut, our goal is to help you obtain the medical care you need and the compensation you deserve after a car accident.
 No matter how you were injured, we offer a free initial consultation to discuss your medical care options.

 Who Will Pay My Medical Bills?